If you qualify, you can finance a new phone that you pay for in monthly installments when you sign up for Google Fi service.

 To make sure you’re eligible for device financing, we run a credit check.
 For the credit check, at checkout, we ask you to confirm your name, address, and social security number.
 The credit check just takes a few seconds.

 You must have sufficient credit to cover the full price of the phone before any promotional discounts.
-Some phones are only available through a phone subscription.
-Standard financing isn't available for these phones.
-Learn more about phone subscriptions.

 From when you purchase your device, you have 30 days to activate your Google Fi service.
 If you don't activate within 30 days, you get charged the full price of the device after 30 days.